01

 Region routing on this path.
 Because the browser is fetching bytes (not loading our page), we can't infer the customer's country at image-fetch time.
 Always pass country_hint or customer_phone_e164 on POST /api/v1/wa/lines when you use this embed mode — otherwise the line falls back to the NL default proxy region.
 Options 1 and 3 don't need this because they involve a page load we can GeoIP from.

 No automatic idle prompt.
-Option 1 (bare iframe) hides the QR after 5 minutes of inactivity and shows a “Still there?” refresh button — we render that automatically because we own the markup.
+Option 1 (bare iframe) hides the QR after 3 minutes of inactivity and shows a “Still there?” refresh button — we render that automatically because we own the markup.
 On this path the agency owns the markup, so the QR just stays visible until the line auto-releases.
-After 15 minutes of no scan, the line is released server-side (backend cleanup, see below) and qr.png / qr.svg start returning 404.
+If the customer dismisses their tab or hasn't scanned within 5 minutes, the line is released server-side (backend cleanup, see below) and qr.png / qr.svg start returning 404.
 Handle this client-side with <img onerror> or by polling the status endpoint alongside — or use Option 1 if you want the built-in UX.

 Backend cleanup is automatic on every path.
-If a customer never scans, the line transitions to released after 15 minutes.
-The assigned proxy IP returns to the regional pool automatically (DB trigger) and is available for the next customer.
+If a customer dismisses the page or never scans, the line transitions to released — eagerly on page dismiss (within ~500 ms via navigator.sendBeacon), or otherwise within 5 minutes via the backend sweep.
+The assigned proxy IP returns to the regional pool automatically (DB trigger).
 Nothing sits indefinitely.
-Agencies that want to keep a customer past 15 minutes need to re-provision via POST /api/v1/wa/lines.
+If the customer comes back to a released line, Mossmoon respawns a fresh QR under the same line.id + connect token — agencies don't need to re-provision after every refresh.

 Option 3 — Roll your own

 Poll GET /api/v1/wa/lines/:id and render the qr field (a base64 PNG data URL) however you want.
 Useful when you want to mix the QR with other line state (phone number, status pill, agency-side UX) in a single render.
 Polling cadence: every 3-5 seconds is fine; the field updates as the QR rotates and clears to null when the line goes ready.
-You also see status flip from pending_link to released when the 15-minute backend cleanup fires — you control the UX from there (refresh button, expiry message, etc.).
+You also see status flip from pending_link to released when the customer dismisses the page or the 5-minute backend cleanup fires — you control the UX from there (refresh button, expiry message, etc.).

 List your lines